All Episodes

 People are loving it.

-There are people on Amaz.
+There are people on Amazon.

-I've we you know, it's tough to get people to read.
+We, you know, it's tough to get people to read.

-It's a 576-page book, and it's deeply philosophical.
+It's a 576 page book and it's deeply philosophical.

-I get a lot of people say that, you know, God, I can only read you know three or four pages a day, and then I have to stop and think about what I've read.
+I get a lot of people say that, you know, God, I can only read, you know, three or four pages a day.

-Really, they only show up very briefly in the in the in a very um esoteric or uh uh igmatic uh chapter called The House of Tom Bombadil and a few others, but nobody's understood who he is.
+They only show up very briefly in a very esoteric or enigmatic chapter called The House of Tom Bombadil and a few others.

 He can do anything he wants.

-Well, he's the rational will, he can do anything he wants.
+Well, he's the rational will.

 Yeah.

-So can you speak to that briefly?
+So, can you speak to that briefly?

 Absolutely.